hortongn/development_machine/README.md

       * Note: you probably need to follow these NFS instructions too on your host machine: https://www.vagrantup.com/docs/synced-folders/nfs.html#root-privilege-requirement
    * Change `vb.memory` to the amount of RAM you want to giv the VM (default is 4 GB)

-1. `vagrant up` (This boots the virtual machine.
+1. `vagrant up --no-provision` (This boots the virtual machine.
 On first run it creates the machine and runs the provision.sh script)
+   * If you see errors about not being able to mount a folder, ignore that and move on to next step.

+1. `vagrant provision`

 1. `vagrant ssh` (This logs you in to the virtual machine command prompt)